KnightHacks/knighthacks/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to KnightHacks!
-We are always looking for new contributors to help us improve our projects and make KnightHacks an even greater experience for everyone!
+Thank you for your interest in contributing to Knight Hacks!
+We are always looking for new contributors to help us improve our projects and make Knight Hacks an even greater experience for everyone!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved!

-If you need any help or have any questions, please contact Mirage on the KnightHacks Discord server!
+If you need any help or have any questions, please contact Mirage on the Knight Hacks Discord server!

 ## About this repository